jackwoodside/jackwoodside.github.io/index.md

 ## Scientific Computing Examples
-These are some notebooks I have written solving various maths or physics problems in Julia notebooks, generally with some sort of interactivity.
+These are some notebooks I have written solving various maths or physics problems in Julia notebooks.
 The code for these can also be found [here](https://www.github.com/jackwoodside/scientific-computing).

 * [Epidemiology](https://jackwoodside.github.io/scientific-computing/epidemiology)
   * [Basic SIR Model](https://jackwoodside.github.io/scientific-computing/epidemiology/sir)